Plastic Tube Construction

 High Density Polyethylene is less flexible than LDPE and MDPE, but has better physical and chemical properties, and withstands sterilization by boiling.
 HDPE tubes are widely used for products containing, water and chemicals.
 High Density Polyethylene tubes are produced from raw materials which meet FDA requirements.
 HDPE is resistant to many different solvents and has a wide variety of applications.

-Ethylene Vinyl Alcohol Polymer provides very strong barrier properties and is the most recommended barrier for plastic tubes.
+Ethylene Vinyl Alcohol Co-Polymer provides very strong barrier properties and is the most recommended barrier for plastic tubes.
 This is ideally suited to pack cosmetics both cream & gel based, food items and specific industrial chemicals having medium to high viscosity.
 EVOH is a co-polymer with outstanding barrier properties to gases such as oxygen (OTR), nitrogen, carbon dioxide and helium with a very low permeability (MTR-moisture transfer rate).
 EVOH is ecofriendly and can be recycled easily.